aws/aws-eks-best-practices/content/security.md

 }
 ```

 A mutating webhook that runs as part of the EKS control plane injects the AWS Role Arn and the path to a web identity token file into the pod as environment variables.
+These values can also be supplied manually.
 ```
 AWS_ROLE_ARN=arn:aws:iam::AWS_ACCOUNT_ID:role/IAM_ROLE_NAME
 AWS_WEB_IDENTITY_TOKEN_FILE=/var/run/secrets/eks.amazonaws.com/serviceaccount/token
 ```

-The kubelet will automatically rotate the token periodically.
+The kubelet will automatically rotate the projected token when it is older than 80% of its total TTL, or after 24 hours.
 The AWS SDKs are responsible for reloading the token when it rotates.
 For further information about IRSA, see https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-technical-overview.html.

 #### Recommendations
-+ **Disable automounting of service account tokens**.
-If your application doesn't need to call the Kubernetes API set the `automountServiceAccountToken` attribute to `false` in the PodSec for your applications or patch the defeault service account in each namespace so that its not automatically mounted into pods.
++ **Disable auto-mounting of service account tokens**.
+If your application doesn't need to call the Kubernetes API set the `automountServiceAccountToken` attribute to `false` in the PodSec for your application or patch the default service account in each namespace so that it's no longer mounted to pods automatically.
+For example:
     ```
     kubectl patch serviceaccount default -p $'automountServiceAccountToken: false'
     ```
 + **Use dedicated service accounts for each application**.
 Each application should have its own dedicated service account.
 This applies to service accounts for the Kubernetes API as well as IRSA.

-    If you employ a blue/green method for upgrading your cluster, where you create a new cluster running the latest version of Kubernetese alongside the old cluster, you will need to update the trust policy of the IRSA IAM roles with the OIDC endpoint of the new cluster.
+    If you employ a blue/green approach to cluster upgrades instead of performing an in-place cluster upgrade, you will need to update the trust policy of each of the IRSA IAM roles with the OIDC endpoint of the new cluster.
+A blue/green cluster upgrade is where you create a cluster running a newer version of Kubernetes alongside the old cluster and use a load balancer or a service mesh to seamlessly shift traffic from services running on the old cluster to the new cluster.

 + **Restrict access to the instance profile assigned to the worker node**.
 When you use IRSA, the pod no longer inherits the rights of the instance profile assigned to the worker node.
-Nonetheless, as an added precaution you may want to block a process's ability to access EC2 metadata.
+Nonetheless, as an added precaution, you may want to block a process's ability to access EC2 metadata.
 This will effectively prevent pods that do not use IRSA from inheriting the role assigned to the worker node.
 Be aware that when you block access to EC2 metadata on a worker node, it may prevent certain pods from functioning properly.
-For information about how to block access to instance metadata, see https://docs.aws.amazon.com/eks/latest/userguide/restrict-ec2-credential-access.html.
+For additional information about how to block access to instance metadata, see https://docs.aws.amazon.com/eks/latest/userguide/restrict-ec2-credential-access.html.

 + **Run the application as a non-root user**.
-Containers run as root be default.
+Containers run as root by default.
 While this allows them to to read the web identity token file, running a container as root is not considered a best practice.
 As an alternative, consider adding the `spec.securityContext.fsGroup` attribute to the PodSpec.
 The value of `fsGroup` is abritrary.

 + **Scope the IAM Role trust policy for IRSA to the service account name**.
 The trust policy can be scoped to a namespace or a specific service account within a namespace.
-When using IRSA its best to make the role trust policy as explicit as possible by including the service account name.
+When using IRSA it's best to make the role trust policy as explicit as possible by including the service account name.
 This will effectively prevent other pods within the same namespace from assuming the role.

-+ **Consider blocking access to EC2 metadata**.
-Even though a pod that uses IRSA will no longer inherit the IAM permissions assigned to worker node, you may want to block access to the EC2 Instance Profile Credentials.
+The CLI `eksctl` does this automatically.

 #### Alternative approaches
-While IRSA is the preferred way to assign an AWS "identity" to a pod, it requires that you include recent version of the AWS SDKs in your application.
+While IRSA is the _preferred way_ to assign an AWS "identity" to a pod, it requires that you include recent version of the AWS SDKs in your application.
 For a complete listing of the SDKs that currently support IRSA, see https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-minimum-sdk.html.
-If you have an application that you can't immediately update with a compatible SDK, there are several community-built solutions available for assigning IAM roles to Kubernetes pods, including kube2iam, kiam, and iam4kube.
-While AWS doesn't endorse or condone the use of these solutions, they are frequently used by the community at large to achieve similar results as IRSA.
+If you have an application that you can't immediately update with a IRSA-compatible SDK, there are several community-built solutions available for assigning IAM roles to Kubernetes pods, including kube2iam, kiam, and iam4kube.
+Although AWS doesn't endorse or condone the use of these solutions, they are frequently used by the community at large to achieve similar results as IRSA.